pnp/powerfx-samples/samples/regex-functions/README.md

 ## Using the Source Code

-  You can also use the [Power Apps Source Code tool](https://github.com/microsoft/PowerApps-Language-Tooling) to the code using these steps:
+  You can also use the [Power Apps Source Code tool](https://github.com/microsoft/PowerApps-Language-Tooling) to pack the code for importing into your environment using these steps:

 * Clone the repository to a local drive
-* Pack the source files back into `.msapp` file:
+* Pack the source code files in the [sourcecode](https://github.com/pnp/powerfx-samples/tree/main/samples/regex-functions/sourcecode) folder back into `.msapp` file:
   * [Power Apps Tooling Usage](https://github.com/microsoft/PowerApps-Language-Tooling)
 * Use the `.msapp` file using **File** > **Open** > **Browse** in Power Apps Studio.